AlexPoint/alfonse/_i18n/en/expat-guide.md

 ### Phew, that's a lot...
-Yes, but ask most expatriates and they will tell you it's worth it.
+Yes, but ask any expatriate and she will tell you it's worth it.

-Remember, you wrote the reason(s) why you want to go abroad - or you didn't, but you have to do it now ;).
+Remember, you wrote the reason(s) why you want to go abroad - or you didn't, but you do have to do it now ;).

 Also, there are things that you can control and others that you cannot.
 In the first case, there is nothing to worry about and in the second case worrying is useless...
 Transition periods are always frustrating, especially when it's filled with administrative and other unsexy topics.
 But the more you handle those things before, the more you will enjoy your life when you get there.